 $22,000 – $46,000 Average Total

-Basement finishing costs an average of $38 per square foot with most homeowners spending between $22,000 and $46,000 on average.
-An open-plan finish will cost about $2,000 to $5,000 less than a basement finish with rooms.
+The average cost to finish a basement is $32 to $47 per square foot or between $22,000 and $46,000.
+An open-plan basement remodel costs $2,000 to $5,000 less than with rooms.
+Basement renovation costs depend on the layout, if framing and drywall are needed, materials, and construction labor.
 Get free estimates from basement finishing contractors near you or check out our cost guide below.

 Average Cost to Finish a Basement